bslew/antabTr/readme.md

 # Wisdom

-antabTr.py program should be used in the same way as the original antabfs.py program.
+antabTr.py program should be used in the same way as the original antabfs.py program but this version will automatically store information about how the user reduces the data in wisdom files.
+Wisdom files are meant to simplify I/O operations in supervised ML approach to automatically generate antabs.
-Any pre-processing steps that were possible performed before using antabfs.py should also be performed when using antabTr.py.
-The Makefile scripts makes some of that easier, but using the Makefile pipeline is currently in experimental stage.
+Any pre-processing steps that are possibly performed prior to using antabfs.py should also be performed when using antabTr.py.
+The Makefile scripts makes some of that steps easier, but using the Makefile pipeline is currently in experimental stage.

 ## Storing wisdom files
-antabTr.py automatically stores information about how the user reduces the data.
-If you cancel execution before saving your final .antab file and then restart processing the same log file, the program will continue from the point your left off using the wisdom data stored in the local directory.
+If you cancel execution of the antabTr.py program before saving your final .antab file and then restart processing the same log file, the program will continue from the point your left off using the wisdom data stored in the local directory.
+The wisdom files are stored by default in the 'wisdom' sub-directory.
+The wisdom files contain Tsys data from both the log file and from the generated antab file.
+This information can be used in supervised machine learning.
+To facilitate ML this information can also be extracted for past EVN sessions from analysis of both .log and .antab files.

 ## Correcting/re-generating antab files